bountysource/core/README.md

 For self-hosting, you will need [Docker](https://www.docker.com) and [Docker Compose](https://docs.docker.com/compose/).

 The following was tested on Ubuntu 16.04 LTS.
-It'll likely will work very similar on other Linux distros.
+It'll likely work very similar on other Linux distros.

-First tip, don't bother with neither the Docker nor Docker Compose packages that your distro provides (too old, superseded).
+First tip, don't bother with the Docker or Docker Compose packages that your distro provides (too old, superseded).

 Simply install from upstream.
 To install Docker, do